Topic

 When someone stops drinking or significantly reduces their intake, something unexpected often emerges: a void.
 Not just the absence of a substance, but a gap in routine, identity, and meaning.
 Alcohol may have been filling more roles than it appeared to.

-Nothing in this section assumes you need a dramatic reinvention.
-It’s here to help you understand what the gap is, so you can move through it with more patience and less panic.
+Nothing here assumes you need a dramatic reinvention.
+The aim is to help you understand what the gap is, so you can move through it with more patience and less panic.

 Key concepts